 Answers to your Quick Start wizard questions

-We use a third party provider to crawl your URLs and extract content from your page to create items for your Bibblio catalogue.
-It will only import URLs that loaded with our Quick Start code, and only process data required to generate and display recommendations: the URL path, the text, a title, an image, a publication date and an excerpt, if available.
+We use a third party provider to crawl your URLs and extract content from your page that gets imported to your Bibblio account.
+It will only import URLs that loaded with our Quick Start code, and only process data required to generate and display recommendations: the URL path, the text, a title, an image, a publication date and a short description, if available.

-Our standard snippet uses your canonical URL values to assign a unique ID to your content items and ensure we don't import a page more than once.
-You can however still use Bibblio without them by customizing the snippet to add your own set of IDs.
+Our standard snippet automatically finds your canonical URL values so we can assign a unique ID to your content items and ensure we don't import a page more than once.
+If your site doesn't uses canonical tags, you can still use Bibblio by customizing the snippet to add your own set of IDs.

 Once imported, the items will be matched against the rest of your catalogue and recommendations will automatically appear where you added the second snippet.